Nar Phu Valley Trek - 19 Day

 • Domestic flight tickets (Kathmandu – Pokhara – Kathmandu) and airport departure taxes.

-• (100% Waterproof) Duffle bag to keep your personal belongings and things to be carried by the porter.
+• (100% Waterproof) A duffel bag to keep your personal belongings and things to be carried by the porter.

-• 3 times meal and tea/coffee during the trek.
+• 3 meals and tea/coffee during the trek.

 • Professional guide, assistant guide, and porters (size of the travel groups) during the trek.